trawick/edurepo/STATUS.md

 =================================

 1. XXX
-2. need VM for testing deployment
+2. XXX
 3. XXX

 Three worst issues for deployers
 ================================

-1. The Ansible deployment script should handle more of the setup process.
+1. The Ansible deployment script should handle more of the setup steps.
-2. XXX
+2. The Ansible inventory should be used to fill in template versions of the several required configuration files.
 3. XXX

 Possible themes for upcoming stages